 I had intended to complete the ride with my 70s Mercier (which has not yet featured on the blog), but the combination of heavy forecast rain, weak Mafac brakes, steep descents, tubular tyres and a high proportion of unsurfaced gravel track on the route pushed me to make a last minute switch to my more modern (yet still “vintage”) bike, the Fuji Del Rey (1983).

-The Fuji was one of the least glamorous bikes of the day, and there was a fantastic display of bicycles from 1953 onwards.
+The Fuji was one of the least glamorous bikes present on the day, and there was a fantastic display of bicycles from 1953 onwards.
 Italian, French, Austrian, German, Swiss and British bikes were all ridden, mostly steel, but some nice early lugged aluminium frames too (e.g. Alan).

-It is a real pleasure to see museum pieces being used, not just kept for show like china dolls, by individuals who both appreciate their beauty, engineering and historical significance, but aren’t afraid to get them muddy, risk a crash or a failed and difficult to replace component.
+It is a real pleasure to see such museum pieces being used, not kept for show like china dolls, by people who appreciate their beauty, engineering and historical significance, but aren’t afraid to get them muddy, risk a crash or a failed and difficult-to-replace component.

 The TD3 is organised by a great team of guys, mostly based in the Basel area, and has now run for 7 years or so.
 Flash provides friendly tech support, and takes some great photos, in his fantastic red VW combi van.
 Many of the pics in this post are his, and you can see much more interesting information about Hetchins bikes on his great website.
-There are a number of pitstops around the route for food/coffee/fruit/granola bars etc., and the event manages to be casual, yet very well organised in a seemingly effortless manner (which hides significant preparations on behalf of Stefan and his team).
+There are a number of pitstops around the route for food/coffee/fruit/granola bars etc., and the event manages to be casual, yet very well organised in a seemingly effortless manner (which no doubt hides significant preparations by Stefan and his team 💪).

 The ride is open to all, subject to application, and using a pre ’85 bike with matching outfit, and I would wholeheartedly recommend it.
-Many of the participants travelled from far afield to join the ride, e.g. from Berlin, or Austria, so while the number of participants is relatively small, it’s a dedicated and friendly group of guys.
+Many of the participants travelled from far afield to join the ride, e.g. from Berlin, or Austria, so while the number of participants is relatively small, it’s a dedicated and friendly group.